ColziandKing/Zemereset-Mod/README.md

 				"Triggers a [Adaptable] event <upon entering the [Renaissance era]> <hidden from user>", "Only available <after adopting [League of Nations]>",

+			"Comment [Obsolete with [Civ V Brave New World]]", "Unavailable",
+			"Will not be displayed in Civilopedia",
+			"[-100]% weight to this choice for AI decisions"

 {
 	"name": "Unionfighter Typhoon",